peppertech/HOL2017/beginners-start/README.md

 ![completed code in viewmodel file](./images/image-14.png "completed code in viewmodel file")
 **IMAGE 14**

 One final step in the _viewModel.js_ file.
-At the top of the file, you will see a _define_ statement that provides referencs to the libraries that this component has dependencies.
+At the top of the file, you will see a _define_ statement that provides references to the libraries that this component has dependencies.
 Oracle JET is a module toolkit, where you can use as little or as much of that toolkit as you like.
 In this case, we need to add a reference to the JET Chart UI component so that our module will know to load it.
 Your _define_ block should look like this after adding the reference.

 ```javascript